pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 This option may be specified multiple times.

+This option may be specified multiple times to define multiple MOF and Python files that make up the definition of a mock server.
+The files must have the suffix ".mof" for MOF files and ".py" for Python scripts.

-When this option is used to define a WBEM server the security options (ex.
+When this option is used, the security options (ex. ``--user``) are irrelevant;
-``--user``) are irrelevant; they may be included but are not used.
+they may be specified but are not used.

 The following example creates a mock server with two files defining the mock data, shows what parameters are defined for the connection, and then saves that